-Certain employees, often those who are remunerated on a commission basis, are entitled to claim deductions for expenses incurred as part of their employment.
-To do so, they use Form T777 – Statement of Employment Expenses is the responsibility of the employee.
-Per the Income Tax Act imposes upon them the additional obligation of obtaining, from their employer, a declaration of their conditions of employment.
-They do not need to join this form with their tax return, but it does need to be on file with the Canada Revenue Agency (CRA).
+Certain employees, often those who get paid on a commission basis, can claim deductions for expenses they incur as part of their employment.
+Deducting those expenses on their returns with Form T777 – Statement of Employment Expenses is the responsibility of the employee.
+Per the Income Tax Act, employees who qualify for the deduction must have their employer provide a declaration of their conditions of employment.
+The form doesn’t have to go with the employee’s tax return, but it does need to be on file with the Canada Revenue Agency (CRA).

 Content of Form T2200

 The questions appear in different sections relating to common issues.
 First, the form contains a generic question about whether your employee’s contract requires them to pay their own expenses while carrying out the duties of employment.
-If you answer no to this first question, then the employee is not entitled to any deductions.
-If you answer yes, the next sections will ask you to provide further details.
+If you answer “no” to this first question, then the employee isn’t entitled to any deductions.
+If you answer “yes,” the next sections ask you to provide further details.

-The next set of questions deals with employees that are required to travel to locations that are not your principal place of business and how often they are out of town on business.
-A related element that you will be asked to provide is the amount, if any, of the employee’s motor vehicle allowance or whether he had access to a company vehicle.
+The next set of questions deals with employees whom you require to travel to locations away from your principal place of business and how often they’re out of town on business.
+The form also asks you to provide the amount, if any, of the employee’s motor vehicle allowance or whether they have access to a company vehicle.
 Additional questions ask about the type of employment.
 The questions include things such as:

-In the end you are required to sign and date the form.
-As an employer, you must also certify that the information provided on this form is — to the best of your knowledge — correct and complete.
-Any false statements are subject to penalties for both you as an employer and for the employee. so make sure that the answers you give are as accurate as possible and supported by documentation, such as a written contract of employment.
+Once you’ve completed the form, you have to sign and date it.
+As an employer, you must also certify that the information provided on this form is, to the best of your knowledge, correct and complete.
+Both you and your employee face penalties for any false statements, so make sure the answers you give are as accurate as possible and supported by documentation, such as a written contract of employment.